Test-writing playbook¶

 payload_generator

-- pattern that will be stored in rowsinversion_divisor and inversion_mask - controls which rows get the inverted pattern described in Inversion
+- pattern that will be stored in rowsinversion_divisor and inversion_mask - controls which rows get the inverted pattern described in the inversion section

 payload_generator_config

-- these parameters are specific for Payload generator class used
+- these parameters are specific for the payload generator class used

 Inversion¶